MESAHub/MESAHub.github.io/README.md

 ## Updating the website

 A Github Action will automatically rebuild the website when changes are pushed to the repository.
+The major contents of the website are in `src/App.tsx`.

 The website may also manually be built by checking out the repo, and doing a